Agent Substrate#

 default-model-config - Runtime:

-Go(required — the Python ADK isn't supported on substrate today) - System message:
+Go(required — the Python ADK is not supported on substrate today) - System message:

 You are a friendly assistant living inside an Agent Substrate sandbox.
 When asked who you are, say "I am hello-substrate, a Go ADK declarative agent running inside a gVisor actor."